agombolay/ribose-map/README.md

 Ribose-Map is the first and only bioinformatics toolkit that can process and analyze high-throughput rNMP sequencing data that was generated using any of the currently available rNMP sequencing techniques.
 Current techniques include: Alk-HydEn-seq, emRiboSeq, Pu-seq, RADAR-seq, ribose-seq, RHII-HydEn-seq.

+In addition to analyzing rNMP sequencing data, Ribose-Map's Composition, Sequence, Distribution, and Hotspot Modules can also be used to analyze any type of single-nucleotide sequencing data.

 ## Modules
 The **Alignment Module** aligns reads to the reference genome and de-depulicates/de-multiplexes the reads